2018/19 | Conestoga College

 Promotion Standard #3

-A full-time student generally may proceed from semester one to semester two carrying any combination of failed and/or missed (Did Not Attend) courses no greater than two.
+A full-time student generally may proceed from semester one to semester two carrying any combination of failed and/or missed (Did Not Attend) courses no greater than or equal to 70% of the total program (non-elective) core courses in that level.

-A full-time student generally may proceed from semester three to semester four carrying any combination of failed and/or missed (Did Not Attend) courses no greater than two.
+A full-time student generally may proceed from semester three to semester four carrying any combination of failed and/or missed (Did Not Attend) courses no greater than or equal to 70% of the total program (non-elective) core courses in that level.

 Special timetabling MAY be considered where no more than two courses have been failed going from level 2 to level 3.
 The College however cannot guarantee your level 3 / 4 timetable will accommodate failed or misses courses.